 This is a truly full spectrum grow light.
 Not only does it produce light from 380 to 760 nanometers, but it includes ultraviolet and infrared bulbs.
 It is mostly red and blue light with very little in the white or green spectrum.

 The unit is fairly energy efficient.
 It consumes around 400 watts of power.
 One issue with this grow light is that it is rated as equal to a 1000 watt HID or HPS light, when light output is closer to a 600 watt HID or HPS bulb.
-The concentrated light gives it perfect, intense coverage for a three foot by four foot growing area.
+The concentrated light gives it perfectly, intense coverage for a three foot by four foot growing area.
 If you try to cover a five foot by four foot area, it will hardly provide enough light.
 That makes it less than ideal if you’re trying to raise sun-loving or blooming plants in an enclosed space.
 On the other hand, it has excellent foliage penetration if you have it set to cover a smaller area.

 These lights are not as reliable as one would expect.
 The ballasts sometimes burn out.
 The individual LEDs may burn out, too.
 And this may occur within the first year of operation, though you expect them to last five or more years of continuous use.